Battered Women's Syndrome

 If you or someone you know is a victim of domestic violence and possible a sufferer of BWS, please contact your local authorities and local support organizations.
 There are many avenues available for these women to receive help.

-Get Legal Help for Domestic Violence Today, at No Charge
+Get a Domestic Violence Case Review Today, at No Charge